 Seizure of Cash at Orlando International Airport MCO

-If the authorities find the cash in your wallet, carry-on bag, or checked luggage, then they might confiscate or seize the money for a civil asset forfeiture proceeding under state or federal law.
+If the authorities find the cash in your wallet, carry-on bag, or checked luggage, they might confiscate or seize the money for a civil asset forfeiture proceeding under state or federal law.

 Find a list of our recent case results for seizures to forfeit money seized at the airport in Orlando, FL.